jhpyle/docassemble/demo.md

   ${ person } is adorable. \
   </%def>
 ---
+question: |
+  On a scale of 1 to 10, how much hatred do you harbor toward
+  ${ case.defendant }?
+fields:
+  no label: hatred_level
+  datatype: range
+  min: 1
+  max: 10
+---
 comment: |
   The following question is the interview's main endpoint.
 This question has two attachment documents.
 Most of the questions in the